beingaturtle/pikachus_adventure/README.md

 ![bosses.png](bosses.png)

-- Look for trainers marked with a "B" symbolizing bosses.
+- Look for trainers marked with a "B" symbolizing bosses blocking each gate.
 Defeat these trainers before advancing through each gate.

 - To challenge a boss, you need a specific number of keys:
   - First Gate = 3 Keys
   - Second Gate = 6 Keys
   - Third Gate = 9 Keys

-  - Fourth Gate = 12 Keys
+- *To challenge the final boss, you need a total of 12 keys*

 - Acquire keys by battling wild Pokemon; battling them is encouraged.

 ### Completing the Game

-- To complete the game, level up your character sufficiently to challenge bosses.
+- To complete the game, level up your character sufficiently to challenge the final boss

 - The final boss is formidable, but you can do it!
-Rumor has it that the last boss sports a magnificent beard.
+Rumor has it that the last boss sports a magnificent beard

 ### Reflection